August 13, 2018

 Azuga has participated in support of the NCSR Stop On Red campaign : https://twitter.com/Azuga_GPS/status/1027603382343585792.

-Let’s support each other to make it a year-round effort to educate drivers, cyclists and pedestrians about the danger of red-light running, explain the benefits of red-light safety cameras, and encourage communities to launch their own local outreach efforts.
+Let’s support each other to make it a year-round effort to educate drivers, cyclists and pedestrians about the danger of red-light running, explain the benefits of red-light safety cameras and other fleet safety tips.
+And encourage communities to launch their own local outreach efforts.